 Firstly, you must know where your risks are.
 Sure, you can survey your employees and ask them: “If you had to bet, where in our facilities or processes are our next accidents or illness most likely to come from?”
 They’ll likely be able to tell you.

 But attempting to gather and track more complex metrics such as meeting frequency or duration can be extremely difficult if you’re a one or two-person EHS team.
 If you’re using spreadsheets for manual data entry, it’s hard to keep track of everything!

-This makes regulatory compliance extremely tough.
-According to Safe Work Australia, the model WHS Act requires you notify your regulator of certain types of workplace incidents known as ‘notifiable incidents’ occur.
+This approach also makes regulatory compliance extremely tough.
+According to Safe Work Australia, the model WHS Act requires Australian businesses to notify their regulator about certain types of workplace incidents known as ‘notifiable incidents’ as soon as they occur.

 - A person’s death – whether they are an employee, contractor or member of the public.

 - Any type of dangerous incident that exposes any person to a serious risk, even if no one is injured.